DangoWeb/CommTrackr/README.md

 ### userName

-`req.session.userName` should contain the name of the user.
+`userName` should contain the name of the user.
 This is used for display purposes in the CommTrackr interface.
 Fallback to `userId` if not set.

 Type: `String`

 Default: `'name'`

-Fallback: `req.session.userId`
+Fallback: `userId`

 Session Example: `'John Doe'`

 ### role

-`req.session.role` should contain the role of the user: 'admin', `dev`, or 'user'.
+`role` should contain the role of the user: 'admin', `dev`, or 'user'.
 This is used to control access to certain features and functionalities within CommTrackr.

 Type: `String`

 Default: `'role'`

-Fallback: `user`
+Fallback: `'user'`

 Session Example: `'user'`, `'dev'`, `'admin'`

 ### roleAliases

-`req.session.role` can also be set to custom role names.
+`role` can also be set to custom role names.
 Use `roleAliases` to map your custom role names to the standard roles used by CommTrackr.

 Type: `Object`